-Heads up – Nov 26th, 2014!
-The Garmin Vivofit currently has a price drop down to $79US (from $129US) via Clever Training for Black Friday/Holiday deals.
+Heads up – December 14th, 2014!
+The Garmin Vivofit currently has a price drop down to $79US (from $129US) via Clever Training for Holiday deals though Dec 27th.
 Enjoy!

 - Size Comparisons

 - Data Accessibility/Exportability

 - Product Comparison Charts